qZheng/qZheng/README.md

 ## 👋 I'm Lucas

-Currently, I'm an undergraduate student at McMaster University for computer science.
+I'm an undergraduate student at McMaster University for computer science.

 My latest focus is exploring sequential data modeling with PyTorch through training small-scale LSTM networks for sentiment analysis.